The Rainbow Ballroom (Denver): History

-Riot at the ballroom
+1959 race riot

 In July 1959, a race riot broke out during a Fats Domino concert/dance when an unidentified man kicked over the table of a man and woman who had just finished a dance - the man was African American and the woman was Caucasian.
 It took more than an hour to quell the disturbance, which drew 18 police patrol cars, three police paddy wagons, and an ambulance.
 Police estimated that were 2,500 people in the ballroom during the disturbance and that 40 different fights were going on when they arrived.
 The concert promoter, LeRoy Smith estimated that 1,600 were in attendance and that only 4 fights had broken out.
 There were no serious injuries or damage to the ballroom.
 No arrests were made.

 Closing and current use

 The Rainbow Ballroom closed in 1961.
 Subsequent to its closing as a ballroom, the building was used as a demonstration chamber for missiles by Martin Company, then a warehouse.
 After years of abuse and neglect, the red brick building was renovated in 2002 into offices by the architectural firm of Sink Combs Dethlefs.
 The renewed facility serves as the national headquarters for the architectural firm and is shared with several businesses.
 The entrance is at 475 N Lincoln Street.